-In order to position itself for economic opportunities, the City has undertaken a number of both major and smaller projects to increase its desirability as a place to live and work.
-For example, over the past six years, the City has made significant inroads in improving and expanding its water and sewer infrastructure, and roadways, rehabilitating its housing stock, and improving its parks.
+In order to position itself for economic opportunities, the City has undertaken a number of major and smaller projects to increase its desirability as a place to live and work.
+The City has made significant inroads in improving and expanding its water and sewer infrastructure, and roadways, rehabilitating its housing stock, and improving its parks.
 Most of the City includes connecting sidewalks, making it a walkable community.
 The downtown, aided by a \$10 million state investment, is experiencing a renewed sense of vitality due to concerted efforts by the City and its partners.
 Today the downtown is, arguably, the most vital neighborhood in the City.
 SUNY Cortland continues to grow in stature and size, as does Guthrie Cortland Medical Center.
+With the completion of the Main Street project, the City is seeing new businesses opening.
+Over the course of 2024 the City had 13 new businesses open: 4 restaurants, three entertainment service providers, 4 retail shops, and a healthcare provider.
+In the first quarter of 2025, we anticipate five additional new businesses, with four of them located along the newly renovated Main Street.

 Abandoned industrial sites and brownfields are being readied for redevelopment, such as the Build-Now NY designated Noss Technology Park.
-With the aid of a grant from the Economic Regional Council, the City has entered into a contract with the New York Susquehanna and Western Railway Corporation has developed a loading facility on a former EPA Superfund site.
-In corroboration with the Town of Cortlandville and the Cortland County BDC/IDA, an incentive program was developed to successfully recruit Byrne Dairy to locate their new yogurt and specialty cheese production facility in the County.
+With the aid of a grant from the Economic Regional Council, the City has entered into a contract with the New York Susquehanna and Western Railway Corporation and has developed a loading facility on a former EPA Superfund site.
+In collaboration with the Town of Cortlandville and the Cortland County BDC/IDA, an incentive program was developed to successfully recruit Byrne Dairy to locate their new yogurt and specialty cheese production facility within the County.